Skip to Content

 3. Improving methods of assessing resting metabolic rate in vivo / role of the gut microbiome in energy balance.
 Previously we recognized a need for improved methods to assess resting metabolic rate, as conventional methods (respirometry) are plagued with various shortcomings.
 Using advanced methods (combined direct calorimetry and respirometry) we have developed a method to assess non-aerobic metabolic processes in vivo, and determined that various interventions (anesthesia, modulation of angiotensin receptors, and high fat diet) differentially modulate aerobic vs. non-aerobic processes.
 Ongoing work is aimed at clarifying mechanisms by which the gut microbiome controls non-aerobic resting metabolism, and continuing development of superior technologies for metabolic assessment.

 4. Investigating the role of vasopressin in the pathogenesis of preeclampsia.
 Preeclampsia is a cardiovascular disorder of late pregnancy that includes sudden increases in blood pressure, renal damage, and fetal damage.
 We recently discovered that elevated arginine vasopressin secretion is a useful very-early diagnostic for this disorder in humans, and infusion of this hormone can model the disorder in mice.
-Ongoing studies are designed to identify the causes for increased vasopressin secretion, and the receptors involved, to develop novel drugs to prevent or treat this disorder.
+Ongoing studies are designed to identify the causes for increased vasopressin secretion, and the receptors and second-messenger systems involved, to develop novel drugs to prevent or treat this disorder.

 Cardiovascular Research CenterCenter for Functional Genomics of HypertensionFraternal Order of Eagles Diabetes Research CenterObesity Initiative